sleeptoken/zettelkasten/Hypervisors Internals.md

 ### Paravirtualisation

-Unlike full virtualisation, guest virtual machines using paravirtualisation are aware that they are operating on virtualised hardware. (the guest knows that the CPU, RAM, storage and network are virtualised.)
+Unlike full virtualisation, guest virtual machines using paravirtualisation are aware that they are operating on virtualized hardware. (the guest knows that the CPU, RAM, storage and network are virtualized.)
 This allows the guest virtual machine to make direct calls to the Hypervisor.

 Hypervisors such as KVM use a combination of full virtualisation and paravirtualisation to achieve its performance.
 For example, KVM uses paravirtualisation for I/O (disk read/writes and network activity) for its performance increase whilst using full virtualisation for components such as CPU & RAM for compatibility.
 ### Nested Virtualisation